How can you get a ‘rave’ response when you launch your next book?

 But… where is it?
 The reality is that the thrill of seeing your book ‘live’ in a store wears off very quickly.

 Publishing is merely the beginning.
 What you really need is your books being read, because if your books have appeal, readers will want to spread the word.
-Your fans are ‘reader evangelists’ who’ll carry the flame for your books and drive the most powerful form of promotion – viral, word-of-mouth recommendation.
+Your fans are ‘reader evangelists’ who’ll carry the flame for your books and drive the most powerful form of promotion – word-of-mouth recommendation.

 You’re A Rock Star To Your Readers, So Connect With Them